GRAYgoose124/BID/README.md

 `auto-step backward, step backward, pause auto-step, step forward, auto-step forward`

-To understand the debugger, first know that it will display the just finished instruction as well as the next instruction to run in red and green respectively.
+To understand the debugger, first know that it will display the just finished instruction as well as the next instruction to run in green and blued respectively.
 Next, at the bottom the window, the bottom-most textbox that starts filled in with `...0 0 <0> 0 0...` is displaying the brainfuck tape for the currently debugged program at that moment.
 The angle brackets (<>) denote the active cell.
 This is the cell which brainfuck is currently using with `+-,.[]`.

 Above the tape textbox is the state textbox.
 It displays the previous two states, before the last executed instruction ran.
 This includes the tape, where the interpreter was on the tape, the current loop frames, the input/output strings and so on.

+The breakpoint button allows you to select a location in the source where you would like the program to stop if you are auto-stepping.
+This allows you to quickly run through unimportant code while not missing what you intended.
+To use it, click where you would like the program to stop after you click the button, multiple points can be set.
+The breakpoints appear in red.

 In order to implement simple backsteps we save every state of the debugged program.
 This allows us to also build state trees that we can use to more precisely examine what happened in that time frame.